umbraco/UmbracoDocs/Development-Guidelines/Coding-Standards/js-guidelines.md

 # JavaScript coding standards and guidelines

 _All JavaScript in the Umbraco core should adhere to these guidelines.
-The legacy JS code in the core doesn't adhere to these guidelines but should be refactored so that it does._
+The legacy JavaScript code in the core doesn't adhere to these guidelines but should be refactored so that it does._

 **All JavaScript in the backoffice needs to be in a namespace and defined in a class.**